-When you come to the Endoscopy Unit please give your name to the receptionist.
+When you come to the Endoscopy Unit, please give your name to the receptionist.

 A nurse will take you through to a private office.
 You will be asked some questions about the arrangements you have made to get home and about your health.
 The nurse will check your breathing, pulse and blood pressure.
-If you take Warfarin your INR will be checked and if you are diabetic your blood sugars will be checked.
+If you take Warfarin, your INR will be checked, and if you are diabetic, your blood sugars will be checked.
 Please tell the nurse if you are allergic to any medicines.

 You can ask any questions that you have or tell the nurse of any worries.
 It is not unusual to feel anxious about having a Colonoscopy.
 The nurses and Endoscopists understand this and will do their best to reassure you.
+If you choose, a friend or relative can accompany you at this point but will not be able to accompany you into the endoscopy room during your procedure.

-Once the nurse has finished taking your details you will be asked to sit back in the waiting area.
-When the Endoscopist is ready to see you, a nurse will come and take you through to get changed into a hospital gown and offer dignity shorts ready for the test.
+Once the nurse has finished taking your details, you will be asked to sit back in the waiting area.
+When the endoscopist is ready to see you, a nurse will come and take you through to get changed into a hospital gown and offer dignity shorts ready for the test.